-The increase in the "Lapse" shock is explained by the general good performance of the financial markets in 2021.
-It results in higher values of assets under management and future fees.
-This increases the profitability of the contracts in the portfolio and in turn leads to greater "losses" in case of a "mass lapse" event.
+In addition to the sharp rise in interest rates, the decrease in the "Lapse" shock is also explained by the general poor performance of the financial markets in 2022.
+It results in lower values of assets under management and future fees.
+This reduces the profitability of the contracts in the portfolio and in turn leads to smaller "losses" in case of a "mass lapse" event.

-The nature of SWE's business involves accepting insurance risks which primarily relate to expenses, persistency (Lapse), mortality, and longevity.
+The nature of SWE's business involves accepting insurance risks which primarily relate to expenses, persistency (Lapse), and to a much smaller extent mortality, and longevity.
 SWE has written insurance contracts including the following benefits: